This layer is responsible for the business logic of Request. This is where we define the data structure of a request.

 The protocol repository currently contains two signature provider packages:

-Both packages use the Elliptic Curve Digital Signature Algorithm (ECDSA) used in Ethereum. web3-signature will connect to Metamask to ask users to sign request while for epk-signature, the private keys are clear and managed manually.
+Both packages use the Elliptic Curve Digital Signature Algorithm (ECDSA) used in Ethereum. web3-signature will connect to Metamask to ask users to sign requests. epk-signature uses private keys that are stored in the clear and managed manually.

-web3-signature provider should be used if you want to create a fully-decentralized solution where the users manage their own private key.
+web3-signatureprovider should be used to create a fully-decentralized solution where the users manage their own private keys.
+The

-epk-signature provider is adapted when you want to manage the private key for the users and have good flexibility to do it, it's never a good idea to let users handling plain private keys.
+epk-signatureprovider is used to manage the private keys on behalf of the users.
+It's never a good idea to let users handle plain private keys.